 Nuchal translucency is the name for the fluid behind the neck of your baby.

-Normal babies will accumulate fluid under the skin behind the head and neck between 9 and 14 weeks of pregnancy, however excess fluid has been associated with chromosome abnormalities such as Down syndrome.
+Normal babies accumulate fluid under the skin behind the head and neck between 9 and 14 weeks of pregnancy, however, excess fluid has been associated with chromosome abnormalities such as Down syndrome.

-We use ultrasound as a way to measure the size of the nuchal fold at the back of your baby’s neck, it is a simple ultrasound, and should be performed between 11 and 13 weeks.
+We use ultrasound as a way to measure the size of the nuchal fold at the back of your baby’s neck, it is a simple ultrasound, and should be performed between 12and 14 weeks.

 The Nuchal Translucency (NT) tends to be larger in a baby that might be affected by a chromosome abnormality and it can be compared with what is expected for a baby of the same size (NT Normal Range).